thisisaramide/Digital-Forensic-The-Stolen-Szechuan-Sauce/README.md

 - **VirusTotal**: For malware identification and validation.
 - **Autopsy**: For disk image analysis and timeline reconstruction.
 - **Ewftools**: For mounting the image.
+- **Log2timeline**: For creating supertimeline.
+- **Regripper**: For forensic artifacts with the use of plugins.
+- **Registry Editor**: For manual viewing and editing of Windows Registry settings and configurations.

 ## Investigation Questions
 1. What process was malicious?